Shrikishan-raibagi/shrikishan-raibagi/README.md

 🎓 Computer Science Engineering Student at Cambridge Institute of Technology (VTU)
 🌟 Aspiring AI Cloud Engineer | Currently learning Python, Machine Learning, and Cloud Computing.
-📈 My Goal: To master AI and Cloud technologies and land a 30 LPA job in 10 months.
+📈 My Goal: To master AI and Cloud technologies and land a job in 10 months.

 ---